npetestArtifact/ASE2024/INSTALL.md

 * Loading our VM image on VirtualBox with older version ( < 7.0) may raise an error.

-### Using Source Code
+## Using Source Code (Using NPETest for other purposes)

-NPETest is built on [EvoSuite](https://github.com/evosuite/evosuite), and please follow the installation instructions of EvoSuite to install NPETest.
-The source code for NPETest is in a [tool](../tool) directory.
+NPETest is built on [EvoSuite](https://github.com/evosuite/evosuite).
+If you want to use NPETest solely, please follow the installation instructions of EvoSuite to install NPETest.
+The source code for NPETest is in a [tool](./tool) directory.

+## Using NPETest on our experimental environment.

 To run experiments in a dockerized environment, build a docker image via the following command.
 ```